Sunday, July 31, 2011

 or by the fact that I was no good at giving poetry readings—

-I can remember hearing, as I eavesdropped from bathroom stall or around a corner, audience members commenting about how boring and bad my reading was:
+I can remember hearing, as I eavesdropped from bathroom stall or around a corner, audience members agreeing about how boring and bad my reading was:

 I can never remember being praised by anybody in those minuscule groups who attended my infrequent readings,